 Empty/dry metal paint cans go into scrap metals.
 Covers removed; cans flattened if possible.

-Latex, as well as oil-based paint, is accepted at the District’s two annual household hazardous waste collections in the spring and fall.
+Latex, as well as oil-based paint, is accepted at the District’s Household Hazardous Waste Depot which is open from May through September.
 In addition, several retailers in the District collect paint year-round at no cost:

 - Aubuchon Hardware in Ludlow

 - Bibens Home Center in Springfield

 - Aubuchon Hardware in Windsor

 These retailers can only accept paint in labeled, non-rusty cans.
 Bring all other cans to the HHW Depot.

 Your Solid Waste District opened an HHW Depot in Springfield in 2022 for the collection and safe disposal of household hazardous waste (HHW).
 Residents and businesses from all member towns may participate.
 Businesses will be charged a fee and must pre-register.
 Appointments required for residents.
 A $10 fee is charged for up to $10 gallons of HHW.
 Call 802-674-9235 for more info.